synfig/synfig-docs-dev/docs/gsoc/2019/application.rst

 **How will you keep mentors engaged with their students?**

 The student opens GitHub's issue, which is coresponding to his project and there provides weekly public reports about his progress.
 Every mentor should follow reports and provide on-time feedback and advices to student via public discussion in relevant GitHub's issue or privately via email.
+Also, every mentor is required to contact student at least twice a week.

 Administrator of the project also watches reports and ensures that feedback provided by mentors on time.